UKHomeOffice/elastic-datatables/README.md

 Fork the repo and customise to your needs.

-In most cases you only have to change 1 file (application.properties)
+**In most cases you only have to change 1 file (application.properties) to include the search paths **

 ### Configuration
 1. URL pointing to elastic search cluster index ( application.properties )